DIY (DO IT YOURSELF) ON–PAGE SEO PRACTICES

 • Make sure you grasp the difference between on-page SEO and off-page SEO.

-• Study and customize the titles of your website with the addition of keywords, power words, and numbers.
+• Study and customize your website’s titles by adding keywords, power words, and numbers.

 • Include a specific meta overview (include your target keywords) for all of your pages.

-• Study keywords to make sure your target keywords are a part of the title to content.
+• Study keywords to ensure your target keywords are a part of the title to content.

 • Locate and use the LSI and related keywords in your headings and text.